In the vegetable patch, summer is the season for harvests, but sowing still continues for lettuce, cabbage and other vegetables for winter.

 All the cabbages

 If you like eating cabbage, you can sow and transplant different varieties all summer long.

 Sprouting broccoli can be sown until end of July.
 You’ll transplant them as soon as the first two leaves appear until mid-August.

-You can plant green cabbage in July, kohlrabi until mid-August and cauliflower all summer long to ensure spring produce.
+You can plant headed cabbage in July, kohlrabi until mid-August and cauliflower all summer long to ensure spring produce.

 If you appreciate Chinese cabbage, sow them until beginning of August and let them grow.
 They will last you through most of winter.

-Sow turnips until the end of August.
-Thin them when the sprouts bear two true leaves.
+Sow turnip until the end of August.
+Thin when sprouts bear two true leaves.
 The ‘Blanc dur d’hiver’ variety keeps directly in the ground, under a cover of leaves or dry ferns.

 To have leek in spring (April and May), sow in August and plant in September.
 Pull the seedlings out when they’re as thick as a pencil.
 Snip the tip of the leaves off, and before transplanting them, let them dry off for two days on the ground, to harden them and protect them against allium leaf-mining flies.